comertbatuhan/NLP-Based-Article-Suggestion-System/README.md

 ## 📖 About The Project

-This repository hosts the implementation of a semantic search and reranking engine designed to improve information retrieval for academic literature.
-Unlike traditional keyword-based search, this system utilizes **Vector Space Models** and **Cross-Encoders** to understand the contextual relationship between a user's query and scientific abstracts.
+This repository hosts the implementation of a search via OpenAlex API and reranking engine designed to improve information retrieval for academic literature.
+Unlike traditional keyword-based search, this system utilizes **Vector Space Models** and **Cross-Encoders** to understand the contextual relationship between a user's query and scientific works.

 The core objective is to mitigate the "vocabulary mismatch problem" in specific domains (e.g., Molecular Communication, Nanonetworking) by leveraging state-of-the-art NLP techniques.